nghiadt22-pl/ocrlab/.ai/backend_structure.md

 1. **Middleware**  that checks the incoming request headers for a valid authentication token.
 2. **API Key** approach (optional) if you allow external integrations to query the system programmatically.
+3. **Database Synchronization** through an automated timer-triggered function that keeps Clerk user data in sync with the PostgreSQL database every 15 seconds.

 Ensure each protected endpoint checks the user's identity (or API key) and confirms they have permissions to access or manipulate a given file or folder.
 You can store user claims or minimal user metadata in Postgres if your logic requires cross-referencing usage or folder ownership.